In ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW), 2025.

 These recognitions underscore my dedication to high-quality research.
 I am deeply appreciative of the support I have received and remain committed to pursuing excellence in all my academic endeavors.

-This is a curated list of my publications, which I strive to keep current, organized by full papers first and other publications such as extended abstracts afterwards.
-You can also check out my Google Scholar Profile.
+This is a curated list of my publications, organized by full papers first and other publications such as extended abstracts afterwards.
+You can also check out my Google Scholar Profile for a comprehensive overview of my publications.

 In ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW), 2025.